drewrice2/GAR/README.md

 ```
 ~ 4.
 Aggregate accuracy metrics and dump to `results.csv`.

-NOTE: some nets will be bigger than `max_input`, depending on input parameters and randomization.
+NOTE: some nets will be bigger than `max_depth`, depending on input parameters and randomization.